icthrm/Markerauto2.0/README.md

   - **-t:** Enable fast mode.
 In the fast mode, a two-stage algorithm for the fiducial marker correspondence establishment is used.
 Otherwise, the software uses the global algorithm to match the fiducial markers.

-We have supplied examples of the input file format on Github (\url{https://github.com/icthrm/Markerauto2.git}), which users can downloaded and viewed.

 ## Explanation of the content in the output folder